intersystems-dach/ownobjectscriptextension/README.md

 ### Own ObjectScript Translate

--   `Translate Embedded Python`: Translates an Objectscript method to embedded python.
+-   `Translate Embedded Python`: Translates an Objectscript method to a new method with embedded python.
+See [here](#translate-embedded-python-beta) for more information.

 ---